jacklv999/mytest/读书笔记/ML&DL/CVPaper/目标检测/Retinanet论文笔记.md

 ### 2. Introduction

-Identifying class imbalance in train as resn hold one-stage and new loss func for it.
+Class imbalance in train imped one-stage

 It’s addressed in R-CNN-like by a two-stage cascade and sampling heuristics